lexithomas/Lexi_Portfolio/README.md

 <br/><br/>

- # Project 2: Analyzing Amazon Sales Data: Sales Trends and Ratings
+ # Analyzing Amazon Sales Data: Sales Trends and Ratings
 This project shows my proficiency in transforming raw data into actionable insights, showcasing my ability to analyze ratings and identify areas for improvement in Excel.
 *	Data was taken from the Amazon sales dataset.
 *	I analyzed Amazon sales data to extract actionable insights.